 It is the policy of MCC to thoroughly investigate all complaints alleging sexual assault, sexual battery, and criminal sexual abuse.
-These types of complaints should be reported immediately to MCC police.
+These types of complaints should be reported immediately to Campus Police.
 An officer will evaluate the victim's need for medical treatment, and advise the victim of their options for pursuing a criminal complaint through the legal system.
-MCC police will also advise victims of available crisis intervention resources.
-The information of the incident will be shared with the Student Conduct Office for appropriate follow up.
-If a college employee is identified as the offender, the Associate Vice President of Human Resources will be immediately notified for appropriate administrative action.
+Campus Police will also advise victims of available crisis intervention resources.
+The information of the incident will be shared with the Title IX Coordinator for appropriate follow up.
+If a college employee is identified as the offender, the Vice President of Human Resources will also be immediately notified for appropriate administrative action.